Cointopay/TomatoCart/README.md

                              Cointopay

-7:- click on Play icon to install and edit icon to configur.
+7:- click on Play icon to install and edit icon to configure.

                              DONE